cassiebuhler/conminCG/matlabCode/Huber/README.md

 This code generates random problems that are solved with Conjugate Gradient Method (CGM) with and without Cubic Regularization.
 We also include Boyd's ADMM for comparison.

-If all the models are ran (model = 4), the code will output a performance profile for number of iterations and elapsed time.

 ## HOW TO USE IT

 The driver code is the file *huber_Example.m*. **You will only need to modify variables inside *huber_Example.m* file.** Depending on the solver you pick, it will call huber_cg_withCubic.m, huber_cg_noCub.m, and/or huber_admm.m.
 The latter is the same code downloaded from Boyd's website linked above.